acorg/figtree-recolor/README.md

     taxon2 #FF00FF
     taxon3 antique fuchsia

-Lines are treated as comments if `#` is the first character on the line.
+Lines are treated as comments if `#` is the first non-blank character on the line.
+Empty and whitespace-only lines are ignored.

 Otherwise, lines must give a taxon name (no whitespace!) followed by a color.
 Colors are either specified as 6 hexadecimal digit